slazav/graphene/Readme.md

 - `backup_reset <name>` -- Reset backup timer value.

+- `backup_list` -- Print all databases with finite backup timer.

 Internally there are two timers which contain earliest time of database
 modification: main and temporary one.
 Each database modification command (`put`, `del`, or `del_range`) decreases both timers to the